Hate RFID Asset Tracking Systems? Beacons Can Help!

 Though exciting, managers must fully understand upcoming localization technologies if they hope to make the right investment.
 A handful of existing asset tracking tools, like RFID tags, barcodes, and GPS, already exist.
 Unfortunately, if you are tracking assets indoors, GPS is rendered nearly useless and, if you need to track items across a larger space, ultra short-range solutions are vastly ineffective.
 So much for “modern” technology!

 One major hurdle when establishing a Real-Time Location System (RTLS) has always been the ecosystem.
 They can be costly to set up and maintain.
 On the other hand, one technology has only gotten better with time: Bluetooth.
-Bluetooth beacons leverage the the growing, widespread adoption of Bluetooth Low Energy to support an affordable and adaptable infrastructure.
+Bluetooth tags leverage the the growing, widespread adoption of Bluetooth Low Energy to support an affordable and adaptable infrastructure.

 Though nearly impossible a short while ago, beacon-based asset tracking systems are now a scaleable, cost-effective, and genuinely exciting solution to old problems.